Alternatives to

 Tools that have become essential for productivity

-Hybrid work accelerates the adoption of collaborative tools
+Hybrid working accelerates adoption of collaborative tools

 Data sovereignty and security as decisive criteria